ULHPC/tutorials/advanced/R/README.md

 Thus you have to load necessary packages and export necessary data and functions to the global environment of the cluster workers.

-First, load R 3.0.2 module at bash login.
+First, load R 3.0.2 GCC version as Intel one does not work for this.
+Add the module loading at bash login too for enabling it on the nodes.
 To do so, within a shell type:

     echo 'module load R/3.0.2-goolf-1.4.10' >> ~/.bash_login
+    module unload R/3.0.2-ictce-5.3.0
+	module purge
+	module load R/3.0.2-goolf-1.4.10

 #### Socket Communications
     library(parallel)